pszer/Logic/README.md

 Some components can be clicked.

 Buttons in top-left corner can be clicked.
-In order, they are pause/play simulation, toggle grid, delete all components, load from file, save from file.
+In order, they are pause/play simulation, toggle grid, reset camera view to home, delete all components, load from file, save from file.

 # Saving and loading circuits